dp787/midterm/README.md

 - LBYL is applied to check for potential errors before performing operations, while EAFP is used to catch and handle exceptions gracefully.

 ## Code Illustration
-- [Environment Variables Configuration](link_to_code): Demonstrates the use of environment variables for configuration.
+- [Environment Variables Configuration](https://github.com/dp787/midterm/blob/main/calculator/calculator.py): Demonstrates the use of environment variables for configuration.
+Documentation that is being used to showcase the iteration of enviornment variables are the files within the "Calculator" folder.
 - [Logging Implementation](https://github.com/dp787/midterm/blob/main/calculator/calculations.py): Illustrates the implementation of logging with dynamic configuration.
 Documentation that is being used to showcase the iteration of Logging are the files within the "Calculator" folder.
 - [Exception Handling](https://github.com/dp787/midterm/blob/main/calculator/calculator.py): Shows examples of both LBYL and EAFP approaches for handling exceptions.
 Implemented within the calculaor.py file.